cscorley/dissertation/chapters/1_introduction/0_introduction.md

 navigation of repositories that preserve large amounts of project history.
-Navigating these software repositories can be a time-consuming task, because their organization can be difficult to understand, especially when the organization is evolving over time.
+Navigating these software repositories can be a time-consuming task, because their organization can be difficult to understand, especially when the organization evolves over time.
 Fortunately, topic models such as latent Dirichlet allocation (LDA) [@Blei-etal_2003] can help developers to navigate and understand software repositories by discovering topics (word distributions) that reveal the thematic structure of the data [@Linstead-etal_2007;